-- 44 percent — are peeved that dads often don’t notice what needs to be done around the house or with the kids (it jumps to 54 percent for moms with three-plus children)
+- 44% are peeved that dads often don’t notice what needs to be done around the house or with the kids (it jumps to 54% for moms with three-plus children).

-- Lots of moms — 40 percent — are also angry that their husbands seem clueless about the best way to take care of kids
+- Lots of moms — 40% — are also angry that their husbands seem clueless about the best way to take care of kids.

-- 40% of moms are mad that Dad can’t multitask
+- 40% of moms are mad that dads can’t multitask.

-So, involved fathers & at-home-dads, what is your response to the survey findings?
+So, involved fathers and at-home dads, what is your response to the survey findings?